Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection: Security analysis

 From the perspective of an eavesdropper, errors are perceived as maximally mixed.
-Therefore, the higher the effective code rate, $R_{\text{eff}} = k'/n$, the closer $\rho_E$ and $\rho^{m}_E$ approach maximally mixed states (MMSs).
-By applying the results in~\cite{ai02} with the matrix Chernoff bound and Maurer bound,
+Therefore, the higher the effective code rate, $R_{\mathrm{eff}} = k'/n$---which can differ from the code rate $R=k/n$ due to the presence of $k-k'$ dummy qubits---the closer $\rho_E$ and $\rho^{m}_E$ approach maximally mixed states (MMSs).